Flipper-Community/flipper-community-wiki/flip-wiki/docs/troubleshooting.md

     - **Debug**: `OFF`
     - **Heap Trace**: `None`

 After these are set, press back and leave the menu.
 Reboot your flipper.
-The issue should not be gone.
+The issue should now be gone.

 ### Infrared or SubGHz does not appear to be working
 This is an issue that *can* occur from switching between firmwares.
 To fix this, try the following: